 The use of the frequency band 4 800-4 990 MHz for AMT is subject to RR No. 5.440A and Resolution 416 (WRC-07), which decides that in the frequency band 4 800-4 990 MHz AMT emissions are limited to transmission from aircraft stations only, see RR No. 1.83.
-Thus, in those frequency bands where aeronautical mobile service is intended only for operation of the telemetry, the protection of the AMS stations in the international airspace is not justified, the protected receivers are groundbased.
-Therefore, pfd limit at the 19 km above sea level is not required for the protection of the aeronautical telemetry in this band
+Thus, in those frequency bands where aeronautical mobile service is intended only for operation of the telemetry, the protection of the AMS stations in the international airspace is not justified, when the protected receivers are ground-based.
+Therefore, for the protection of the aeronautical telemetry in this case is not covered by the pfd limit applying to protect international sea and airspace and is rather ensured by the fact that the use of IMT by an administration is subject to an agreement under RR No. 9.21, pursuant to RR No. 5.441B.

-In addition, according to Resolution 416 (WRC-07) in the frequency band 4 400-4 940 MHz it is necessary to carry out bilateral coordination of transmitting stations in AMS in relation to the fixed and mobile receiving stations when a AMS station is located within a distance of 450 km from the receiving fixed or mobile stations.
-In accordance to RR No. 5.440A any use of AMT does not preclude the use of this band by other mobile service applications or by other services to which this band is allocated on a co-primary basis and does not establish priority in the Radio Regulations.
-[Accordingly, the application of RR No. 9.21 to the mobile stations in the frequency band 4 400-4 940 MHz with respect to AMT stations contradicts to Resolution 416 (WRC-07).]
+In addition, in accordance to RR No. 5.440A any use of AMT does not preclude the use of this band by other mobile service applications or by other services to which this band is allocated on a co-primary basis and does not establish priority in the Radio Regulations and, according to Resolution 416 (WRC-07), in the frequency band 4 400-4 940 MHz it is necessary to carry out bilateral coordination of transmitting stations in AMS in relation to the fixed and mobile receiving stations when a AMS station is located within a distance of 450 km from the receiving fixed or mobile stations.
+RR No. 5.441B and Resolution 416 (WRC-07) are therefore providing a set of coordination procedures which cover satisfactorily the two applications of the mobile service.

+Rationale (or Note/comment) – 1Pfd limit set in RR No. 5.441B and the protection of AMT are not connected because:

+– Non telemetry Applications within AMS allocation or MMS allocations can benefit the protection from the pfd limit

+– AMT can benefit protection from IMT as IMT usage is subject to an agreement under RR No. 9.21 (pursuant to RR No. 5.441B), irrespective of whether a pdf limit is set in RR No. 5.441B or not.

+Reminding that:

+– RR No. 9.21 applies in RR No. 5.441B when an administration wants to implement of IMT with respect to (the protection of) other applications of the mobile service e.g. AMT (“The use of this frequency band for the implementation of IMT is subject to agreement obtained under RR No. 9.21 with concerned administrations, and IMT stations shall not claim protection from stations of other applications of the mobile service”),

+– Resolution 416 (WRC-07) relates to bilateral coordination procedures for the AMT as a transmitter with respect to other receiving stations.

+It can be concluded that there is no contradiction between each process, as they refer to different parts of the radio link (receiver/transmitter).

 Analysis of existing practice to protect stations in AMS in the international airspace